Many effective treatments for sore throats don’t require a trip to your doctor or pharmacy. Here's how to treat your sore throat with home remedies.

 Fall and winter are prime times for scratchy, raw throats, thanks to the variety of viruses in circulation and drier indoor air.
-To soothe a sore throat, you can turn to these seven remedies you’ll find both in your medicine cabinet — and kitchen cabinets.
+To soothe your sore throat pain, you can turn to these home remedies for sore throats.
+You’ll find them in both your medicine cabinet and kitchen cabinets.

 Drinking a few extra glasses of water or fruit juice is always good advice when you have an upper respiratory infection.
 The extra liquid loosens mucus and replaces fluid your body loses to fever.
-Warm liquids — such as tea, hot cocoa, or chicken broth — feel especially soothing on the throat.
-Or cool the irritation if that feels better, by sucking on a popsicle or ice chips.
+Warm liquids — such as tea, hot cocoa, or chicken broth — feel especially soothing on your throat.
+You can also suck on a popsicle or ice chips to cool the irritation.

 Dry air is often the cause of winter scratchiness.
-Turn on a cool-mist humidifier to add moisture to the air — and to your throat.
+Turn on a cool-mist humidifier to add moisture to the air and your throat.

-Acetaminophen (Tylenol) or ibuprofen (Motrin, Advil) relieve pain throughout the body, including in the throat.
+Acetaminophen (Tylenol) or ibuprofen (Motrin, Advil) relieve pain throughout your body, including in your throat.

 This general health advice also applies when you’re sick.
 Cigarette smoke is loaded with toxic chemicals that irritate the throat.

-Because most sore throats are due to a virus, an antibiotic prescription is usually unnecessary, and unlikely to help.
-“Most sore throats… should be treated with rest and fluids and do not require a visit to the doctor,” said Michael L. Barnett, MD, an internal medicine research fellow at Brigham & Women’s Hospital in Boston.
+“Most sore throats should be treated with rest and fluids and do not require a visit to the doctor,” said Michael L. Barnett, MD, an internist at Brigham & Women’s Hospital in Boston.